themohammadsa/How-well-do-you-know-me-quiz/readme.md

 # Getting Started:

-This is a CLI application -- quiz on the topic of "How well do you know me?"
+A CLI application -- quiz on the topic of "How well do you know me?"

 ********
 # Description: